Lula set for inauguration to preside over polarized Brazil

 “In 2003, the ceremony was very beautiful.
 There wasn’t this bad, heavy climate,” said Carlos Melo, a political science professor at Insper University in Sao Paulo, referring to the year Lula first took office.
 “Today, it’s a climate of terror.”

-Tanya Albuquerque, a student, flew from Sao Paulo to Brasilia and had tears in her eyes as she heard local leftists celebrating incoming visitors at Brasilia’s airport.
+Tanya Albuquerque, a student, flew from Sao Paulo to Brasilia and had tears in her eyes as she heard local leftists celebrating incoming visitors at Brasilia’s airport on Saturday.
 She decided to attend after seeing pictures of Lula’s first inauguration.

 “Maybe we won’t have 300,000 people tomorrow like then; these are different and more divisive times.
 But I knew I wouldn’t be happy in front of a TV,” Albuquerque, 23, said on Saturday.